-Britten House is changing its name to Queens’ House from September 2016.
-It is named after Queen Mary I, Queen Elizabeth I and Queen Elizabeth II.
-During the reign of each queen Gresham’s School made significant strides towards the establishment it is today.
+Queens’ House (formerly known as Britten) was renamed in September 2016 It is named after Queen Mary I, Queen Elizabeth I and Queen Elizabeth II.
+During the reign of each queen, Gresham’s School made significant strides towards the establishment it is today.

 In the reign of Queen Mary (1553-1558) Gresham’s was founded (1555), in the reign of Queen Elizabeth I (1558-1603) Gresham’s admitted its first pupil (1562), and in the reign of Elizabeth II (1953-present) Gresham’s first admitted female pupils (1971).
 Britten House was opened in 1996 and Queens’ House was named in 2016.
 The future of the house is now an exciting blank canvas.

-Virginia Seldon is the new Housemistress of Queens’ House.
-Vi arrived to Gresham’s 9 years ago as a Spanish assistant, having studied English and Spanish at the University of Valladolid, her hometown, and did her PGCE at Buckingham University.
+Virginia Seldon is the Housemistress of Queens’ House.
+Vi arrived to Gresham’s nine years ago as a Spanish assistant, having studied English and Spanish at the University of Valladolid, her hometown.
+She completed her PGCE at Buckingham University.
 She was a resident tutor in Britten House for two years before becoming Head of Spanish, a role she will continue to fulfil.

 She is married to Mark, who is the Director of Studies at Gresham’s and they have a little boy, Oliver.
 Mark has an older son, Harry, who attends Gresham’s Prep School.

 Queens’ House has a very special and beautiful location on the North East edge of the campus, backing onto the School woods and overlooking the playing fields, Chapel, and the Auden Theatre.
 It has a particularly colourful and cheerful interior and a new Upper Sixth Form wing.
-It has a warmth and vibrancy which are quite unique and is home to around 71 girls, including boarding pupils and day girls.
+It has a warmth and vibrancy and is home to around 71 girls, including boarding and day girls.

 The House has a homely Common Room with comfy sofas and a TV, and a large kitchen for everyone to use.
 In addition there are extra kitchen facilities for Sixth Formers and a separate smaller Common Room for Upper Sixth Formers.